KhronosGroup/glslang/README.txt

 a usage statement.
 Basic operation is to give it a file containing a shader, and it will print out warnings/errors and optionally an AST.

-The applied stage-specific rules are based on the file extension.
-Currently, either .frag or .vert, but soon to also include all stages.
+The applied stage-specific rules are based on the file extension:
+    .vert for a vertex shader
+    .tesc for a tessellation control shader
+    .tese for a tessellation evaluation shader
+    .geom for a geometry shader
+    .frag for a fragment shader
+    .comp for a compute shader

 Source: Build and run on linux
 -------------------------------